 - Slack is the defacto communication tool for work.

 - Discord is a great application that I use for persisted chatroom conversations with my family.
 I also use it for voice conversations when gaming.

-- Caprine (Facebook Messenger) is another communication tool that I use with family and friends.
+- Facebook Messenger is the communication tool that I use with family and friends.